dance2die/idea_repository/Projects/CommentableBlog/README.md

 1. Gatsby - Create a plugin to wrap each paragraph.
    - [wrapRootElement][wraprootelement] - Provide the whole site with the comment system
    - [wrapPageElement][wrappageelement] - Provide the per-page level comment

+# Additional Info?

+Readers should be able to hide comments or `+` for leaving comments?

 [wraprootelement]: https://www.gatsbyjs.org/docs/browser-apis/#wrapRootElement
 [wrappageelement]: https://www.gatsbyjs.org/docs/browser-apis/#wrapPageElement